Brazil Digital Nomad Visa - 2026 Update

 Health insurance – Coverage must be valid in Brazil for your entire intended stay.

-Proof of visa fee payment – Receipt of payment to the consulate or SEI portal.
+Proof of visa fee payment – A receipt confirming payment of the visa application fee to the Brazilian consulate or immigration authority.

-(Optional) Proof of travel arrangements – A return or onward flight may be requested by some consulates.
+(Optional) Proof of travel arrangements – Some Brazilian consulates may request proof of a return or onward flight.

-Note for in-country applications: If applying through the Federal Police (MigranteWeb) for renewal or while inside Brazil, you may also need to submit an apostilled and translated birth certificate.
+Note for in-country applications: If applying through the Federal Police (MigranteWeb) while inside Brazil, additional documents, such as an apostilled and translated birth certificate, may sometimes be requested depending on the circumstances of your application.

 How to Apply for a Brazil Digital Nomad Visa: Step-by-Step Guide